 The topic coordinator will advise the teaching team on the process for assignment extensions.

-Depending on how the assignment is set up by the topic coordinator and the requirements for student submission, you may mark in Word or PDF, or in an online marking guide, rubric or checklist within FLO.
+Depending on how the assignment is set up by the topic coordinator and the requirements for student submission, you may mark in Word or PDF, or in an online marking guide or rubric within FLO.
 Most likely though, you will mark in Word or PDF.

 - If annotating (marking) in Word/PDF offline, you are most likely to either: